 Key to the process of creating a new community that was the hiring of Felicity Hill as the Community Development Officer.
-While an employee of Okeland, the Shephards see Felicity’s role as working for the community.
+Whilst an employee of Okeland, the Shephards' see Felicity’s role as working for the community.

-“Felicity wasn't someone who came out of property industry, she was a true community development officer that came out of the community services sector… it is an important distinction,” Adam explains.
+“Felicity wasn't someone who came out of property industry, she was a true community development officer with a community service sector background.
+This it is an important distinction,” Adam explains.

-The Shephards highlight the continued success of the Heart & Soul Festival as an example of how a develop can facilitate something before handing it over to the community so they can ‘own’ it.
+The Shephards' highlight the continued success of the Heart & Soul Festival as an example of how a development can facilitate something before handing it over to the community so they can ‘own’ it.

 With the community expected to double again over the next few years Cameron said Okeland was constantly balancing its desire to inject itself and resources into the continued growth of the Providence community and allowing the community to take the lead and let things evolve more organically.

 “We see our role as sponsoring networks and relationships between the people that live here and creating frameworks by which people do genuinely communicate with each other and those networks will transcend the size of the place.